 In addition to representing employers, we also represent employees seeking to understand non-compete agreements they have entered into, including, the agreement’s enforceability and the employee’s own liability and obligations.

 Non-compete agreements must be carefully drafted and oftentimes pose challenging questions.
-The attorneys at Heekin Litigation Group have drafted many non-compete agreements that have protected our clients against their competitors.
+The attorneys at Heekin Law, P.A. have drafted many non-compete agreements that have protected our clients against their competitors.
 We also have a tremendous amount of experience in litigating the enforceability of non-compete agreements.
 We understand how the Florida courts interpret and enforce non-compete agreements.

 Please give us a call today to schedule an appointment to discuss how we can put our legal knowledge to work for you.